Build

 openphone_sdk_phone_arm64-bp4a-engChoose the image architecture for the workstation that will run the emulator

-image zip.
-The eng variant is the default because ADB is enabled without
+The eng variant is the default because ADB is enabled without first

 Build the ARM64 emulator image: